Heavy-tailed configuration models at criticality: Convergence of component sizes

 \subsection{Finite-dimensional convergence}

-As described in Section~\ref{sec:conv-expl}, the excursion lengths of the exploration process $\bar{\mathbf{S}}_n$ gives the total number of edges in the explored components.
+As described in Section~\ref{sec:conv-expl}, the excursion lengths of the exploration process $\bar{\mathbf{S}}_n$ give the total number of edges in the explored components.
 Lemma~\ref{lem:surp:poisson-conv} below estimates the number of surplus edges in the components explored upto time $\Theta(b_n)$.
-This enables us to compute the scaling limits for the component sizes using the results from the previous section and complete the proof of Theorem~\ref{thm::conv:component:size}. \begin{lemma} Let $N_n^\lambda(k)$ be the number of surplus edges discovered up to time $k$ and $\bar{N}^\lambda_n(u) = N_n^\lambda(\lfloor ub_n \rfloor)$.
-Then, as $n\to\infty$, where $\mathbf{N}^\lambda$ is defined in \eqref{defn::counting-process}. \end{lemma} \begin{proof} We write $ N_n^{\lambda}(l)=\sum_{i=2}^l \xi_i$, where $\xi_i=\ind{\mathscr{V}_i=\mathscr{V}_{i-1}}$.
-Let $A_i$ denote the number of active half-edges after stage $i$ while implementing Algorithm~\ref{algo-expl}.
-Note that uniformly for $i\leq Tb_n$ for any $T>0$.
-Therefore, the instantaneous rate of change of the re-scaled process $\bar{\mathbf{N}}^{\lambda}$ at time $t$, conditional on the past, is
+This enables us to compute the scaling limits for the component sizes using the results from the previous section and complete the proof of Theorem~\ref{thm::conv:component:size}.